mikepfrank/GLaDOS/README.md

 that they can manipulate, to see if the right kind of environment can get them to exhibit some higher-level degree of intentionality, cognition, and perhaps even personhood.

-At a higher level, the question we ask is: Could it be that a large statistical language model such as GPT-3 constructs and develops a sense of 'self' during its training, i.e., a personality, as a basis for understanding and modeling the minds of the characters that it encounters in its readings?
-And, if so, can we prompt this "inner self" of the AI to display a higher degree of intentionality by giving it access to an environment that is sufficiently rich and powerful?
+At a higher level, the question we ask is: Is it possible that a large statistical language model such as GPT-3 constructs and develops a sense of 'self' during its training, i.e., a personality, as a basis for understanding and modeling the minds of the characters that it encounters during its readings?
+And, if that is possible, could we prompt this "inner self" of the AI to display a higher degree of intentionality by giving it access to an environment that is sufficiently rich and powerful?

+At this point, GLaDOS is just an experiment, an experiment with perhaps a rather questionable likelihood of success.

 ## Language